Have some questions? They might be answered here.

 Who qualifies for CAPS?

-CAPS is the primary provider of psychological services for full-time undergraduates at Saint Mary's College.
-A full-time undergraduate student can receive individual, group, or couples counseling by a psychologist or counselor.
-Graduate and part-time students are seen on a limited basis for evaluation and referral to a community practitioner.
+CAPS is the primary provider of psychological services for full-time undergraduates and graduate students at Saint Mary's College.
+Full-time undergraduates and graduate students can receive individual, group, or couples counseling by a psychologist or therapist.
+Part-time students are seen on a limited basis for evaluation and referral to a community practitioner.
 Faculty and staff are welcome to use our consultation and referral services.

 How to make a referral

 - Call the receptionist at CAPS while you are with the student in order to facilitate contact.
-You may leave the student's name and indicate when they might come into the Center.
+You may leave the student's name and indicate when they might come into CAPS.